LeeorNahum/SettingManager/README.md

 # SettingManager

-The SettingManager library provides a way to manage and update settings for an Arduino project.
+The SettingManager library provides a way to manage and update settings in an Arduino project.

 ## Table of Contents